 COVID-19 is receiving considerable media attention at this time.
 It is imperative that we as a community stay informed and prepared to respond to inquiries from concerned citizens and travelers.
 Read More

 The health and safety of our residents and visitors are paramount and as such, we want to ensure you are fully informed of the impacts of COVID-19 on our area.
-Twenty-one cases of coronavirus have been identified in Horry County.
+Ninety-one cases of coronavirus have been identified in Horry County.

 To slow the spread of COVID-19 local and state leaders have passed emergency ordinances that impact Grand Strand residents and visitors.